Corticomics/rodRefReg/Project/docs/CALIBRATION_QUICK_START.md

 **What the log shows.** `volume_actual_ml` in the dispensing history, the window progress percentage and the completion "precision" line are the plan — `pulses_fired × mL/pulse` — not a weighing.
 With rounding up they read one pulse above the target even when the bowl, with a retention shortfall, lands near it.
 Only the scale tells you where the bowl is.

-**What it does not change.** The volume per pulse, the timing profile, the per-window carry and the history columns are the same; only the rounding direction of the plan changes.
+**What it does not change.** The volume per pulse, the timing profile, the per-window carry and the history columns are the same; only the rounding direction of the plan changes — including what counts as "done": nearest rounding closes a window within half a pulse of its target, rounding up closes it only at or above the target (a window cut short by a failed chunk is topped up after the window ends, as today).
 The setting is global (all cages), off by default, and read when a schedule starts — a schedule that is already running keeps the policy it started with.

 ---